Engee documentation

 Details

-The saturation level of the output voltage, set as a positive real number.
+The saturation level of the output voltage is set as a real positive number.

 Dependencies